amidaware/trmm-docs/docs/faq.md

 Yes, you can use (only) internal DNS (if you want) for api, mesh and rmm domains.
 You don't have to put these records in your public DNS servers.

-**Note:** You still **must** have an internet resolvable domain name and add the DNS `TXT` record to its public DNS server for the Let's Encrypt wildcard cert request process that is part of the install process.
+**Note:** You still **must** have an internet resolvable domain name and add the DNS `TXT` record to its public DNS server for the Let'sEncrypt wildcard cert request process that is part of the install process.
 This **does not** require any inbound connection from the internet (port forwarding etc) to be enabled.
 This does not expose your RMM server to the internet in any way.
-The Let's Encrypt wildcard is done for [nats](#self-signed-certs)
+The Let'sEncrypt wildcard is done for [nats](#self-signed-certs)

 ## I am locked out of the web UI.
 How do I reset my password?